-Two engine oil temperature indicators (40 and 42, figure 1-14), one for each engine, are located on the instrument panel.
-The engine oil temperature bulb, located on each oil inlet line transmits indications to the respective temperature indicators.
+Two engine oil temperature indicators (figure 1-14), one for each engine, are located on the instrument panel.
+The engine oil temperature bulb, located on each oil inlet line on the bottom of each engine oil tank transmits indications to the respective temperature indicator.
 The indicators are powered from the dc essential bus and are protected by circuit breakers, marked OIL TEMP 1-ENG-2, located on the overhead dc circuit breaker panel.
 Temperature is indicated in degrees Centigrade.